Modern corporations are becoming more and more dependent on data to operate. In some industries, data pretty much...

-The finance industry is increasingly moving online -- only around 8% of the world's money exists as cash.
+The finance industry is increasingly moving online -- only around 8% of the world's money now exists in the form of cash.
 Even traditional industries are becoming increasingly digital.
-Automobiles are now essentially computers with an engine attached, as are airplanes, with a modern airliner generating several terabytes of data per flight.
+Automobiles are now essentially computers with an engine attached, as are airplanes -- a modern airliner generates several terabytes of data per flight.
 But with so much data out there, who is responsible for managing it?
 A survey of more than 1,000 businesses published by software and services provider Experian Data Quality earlier this year found that 84% of the companies still regard data management as either solely or primarily the responsibility of the IT department.

 How silos affect ownership of data

 These data silos matter because an organization can struggle to get a picture of its overall operations.
 Which customers are most -- or least -- profitable?
 Do we really need all these suppliers?
 Which partners and channels really add value?
-To answer these questions, you need consistent, trustworthy data across the enterprise or else decisions are reduced to guesswork.
+To answer these questions, you need consistent, trustworthy data across the enterprise -- or else decisions are reduced to guesswork.

-Reclaiming data ownership
+Combining data ownership and governance

 Some organizations have tried to address the issue at its core by reassigning ownership of data back to the business units, but through data governance initiatives that involve representatives from each unit.
 Data governance committees attempt to create universal data definitions, data governance policies and lines of management demarcation around common data domains, such as customers, products, assets and suppliers.
-They also assign responsibility for data quality and policy compliance to specific data stewards, in many cases within the business lines.
+They also assign responsibility for data quality and policy compliance to specific data stewards, in many cases within the business units themselves.

-The discussions that result can be thorny, as inevitably, the solution will involve giving up power and control.
-I recall facilitating one such session at a global corporation some years ago and hearing 11 different country managers presenting to their colleagues, one after the other, why the rest of the company should change their ways and adopt their particular classification system.
+The discussions that result can be thorny, as inevitably, the solution involves giving up power and control.
+I recall facilitating one such session at a global corporation some years ago and hearing 11 different country managers presenting to their colleagues, one after the other, on why the rest of the company should change its ways and adopt their particular data classification system.